 Interested in joining my group as a postdoc?

-I have funding for 1-2 postdocs to work on
+I do not have funding for postdocs at this time.
+However,

 The research projects for each postdoc will be focused on